Jonathan LaPook

 Jonathan David LaPook is an American board-certified physician in internal medicine and gastroenterology who is the Chief Medical Correspondent for CBS News.
 Named the Mebane Professor of Gastroenterology in 2013, he is Professor of Medicine at NYU Langone Medical Center and has an active medical practice in New York City.
 He joined CBS News in 2006.

 When LaPook joined CBS News, The New York Observer reported on the hire as a trend away from professional journalists covering expert fields and a tendency toward hiring subject matter experts to do journalism.

 Early life and education

-LaPook was born in Mineola, N.Y., the son of Elsa (née Eisenbud) and Sidney LaPook, a dentist and World War II veteran (1928–2018).
+LaPook was born in Mineola, N.Y., on Long Island.
+He is the son of Elsa (née Eisenbud) and Sidney LaPook, a dentist and World War II veteran (1928–2018).
 He has three sisters: Judith LaPook, Nancy LaPook Diamond, and Corinne LaPook.
 He graduated with honors from Yale University and Columbia College of Physicians and Surgeons, receiving his M.D. in 1980.
 He completed a residency in internal medicine and a fellowship in gastroenterology at the New York-Presbyterian Hospital/Columbia University Medical Center.

 He is married to Kate Lear, daughter of legendary TV producer Norman Lear.
 The couple has two sons.